elasticio/elasticio.github.io/content/_components/hubspot/creating-oauth-app-for-hubspot.md

 ## Creating OAuth2 App

-Hubspot component authentication occurs via OAuth 2.0.
-Before you can make it work on our platform you MUST create an OAuth2 App on Hubspot side.
+HubSpot component authentication occurs via OAuth 2.0.
+Before you can make it work on our platform you MUST create an OAuth2 App on HubSpot side.

 The HubSpot documentation already contains a detailed explanation of the process and we encourage you to [follow it](https://developers.hubspot.com/docs/api/working-with-oauth).